chenyuan99/Yuan-Notebook/content/cs3304/_index.md

 CS majors must achieve a grade of C or better in CS 2104 before attempting CS 3704

-### Taught By
+### Taught By:

-Osman Balci

-Francisco Servant

-Na Meng

-Eli Tilevich
+James Arthur

+Denis Gracanin

+Stephen Edwards